Dom Perignon Vintage 2012

 What do James Bond, Princess Diana, Lenny Kravitz . have in common?
 A special connection to Dom Pérignon.
 Few names evoke luxury and abundance – or Plénitude – as Dom Pérignon does.
 The prestige cuvée of the Moët et Chandon Champagne house has a firm place in pop culture, having been referenced in countless films and hip hop songs.
 But the iconic brand also consistently produces champagnes rated by critics as nothing short of exceptional.

-As usual, the exact balance of the blend remains a secret.
-Traditionally, Dom Pérignon is composed of roughly equal parts Pinot Noir and Chardonnay, although some vintages can have a slightly different composition.
+As usual, the exact proportions of the blend remain a secret.
+Traditionally, Dom Pérignon consists of roughly equal parts of Pinot Noir and Chardonnay, although some vintages may have a slightly different composition.

 Tasting Note